A Guide to Dress Pant Breaks: The 4 Options To Choose From

 Our Guide to Dress Pant Breaks And Why They Matter

-Suit pant breaks (how your pant legs meet your dress shoes and the kind of shapes that form), like so many elements of style, are mainly a matter of personal preference.
+Dress pant breaks (how your pant fabric drapes when it sits atop your dress shoes), like so many elements of style, are mainly a matter of personal preference.

 That being said, the wrong dress pant break won’t flatter your body type, might not make the statement you think it does, and may not be appropriate for the environment or occasion.
 The biggest mistake is failing to make an intentional choice.
 If dress pant breaks are tripping you up, here’s what you need to know.